 Other antipsychotics.
 The use of other antipsychotics for managing irritability and aggression in autism spectrum disorder has also been explored.
 A randomized controlled trial (n = 150) of the atypical antipsychotic lurasidone failed to show a significant difference compared with placebo in the short-term treatment of irritability in children with autism spectrum disorder.
 A small pilot randomized controlled trial examined the use of olanzapine in 11 children and adolescents with autism spectrum disorder over 8 weeks and showed statistically significant improvement over placebo on the Clinical Global Impression – Improvement scale but not on other irritability or aggression scales, and patients in the olanzapine treatment group demonstrated significant weight gain.
 Another randomized controlled trial compared risperidone with haloperidol in 30 children and adolescents with autism spectrum disorder over 12 weeks; both interventions demonstrated a significant reduction in Aberrant Behavior Checklist (ABC) total scores (subscales not reported), risperidone showed numerically greater reductions than haloperidol, and haloperidol showed a significant increase in extrapyramidal side effects.
 Although several published case reports, case series, and open-label trials have examined the use of other typical and atypical antipsychotics in this patient population, to our knowledge, no other randomized controlled trials have been published.

-A small randomized controlled trial in 28 children with autistic disorder that examined the use of lamotrigine for a wide range of symptoms showed no significant effects on any of the outcome measures, including the ABC.
+A small randomized controlled trial in 28 children with autism spectrum disorder that examined the use of lamotrigine for a wide range of symptoms showed no significant effects on any of the outcome measures, including the ABC score.
 Another small randomized controlled trial in 20 patients with autism spectrum disorder that examined the use of levetiracetam for behavioral problems showed no significant effects on outcome measures.

 Novel approaches and augmentation studies.
 A small randomized controlled trial of clonidine and two randomized controlled trials of the glutamatergic agent N-acetylcysteine in children demonstrated a modest reduction in ABC-I scores compared with placebo.[37,88,89] Several other small randomized controlled trials that examined alternative agents such as buspirone for the management of irritability associated with autism spectrum disorder have been published; however, methodological challenges limit interpretation, which is beyond the scope of this article.
 There have also been case reports that have suggested possible efficacy of clozapine and naltrexone in treating the most severe aggression in the population of patients with autism spectrum disorder who are refractory to other medications.[91,92]